Moroccan Mint Tea Recipe: How to Make It the Traditional Way

 Pin it for later!

-Fill the teapot with water and let it simmer but not boil.
-If you do not have a kettle or teapot that can be used on a stove use an electric kettle to boil water and pour it in the teapot for steeping.
+Pour water into the tea kettle, set it on the stove, and let it simmer, but not boil.
+If you do not have a kettle or teapot that can be used on a stove, use an electric kettle to boil water and pour it into the teapot for steeping.

-Set the teapot on a pot coaster, like our blue Moroccan tile as a tea coaster (and. that is where the name of the blog comes from!), and place it on a tray.
+Set the tea kettle on a pot coaster, like our blue Moroccan tile as a tea coaster (and btw that’s where the name of the blog comes from!), and place it on a tray with tiny tea glasses.

-Serve the tea from the Moroccan teapot right after finishing.
-Use a tea serving tray where you can set the small glasses, teapot, and some biscuits and sweets to enjoy with the tea.
+Serve the tea from the Moroccan tea kettle when it is still piping hot.
+Use a tea serving tray where you can set the small glasses, tea kettle, and some biscuits and sweets to enjoy with the tea.

 You can try pouring from high, the Arabic style, and start pouring close to the rim of the glass and then lifting the teapot very high up and lowering it down to finish up the pour.
 That pouring movement mixes and slightly cools the tea as well!